hbr/Lambda-Calculus/lambda2/arithmetic.md

-If there exists no number below a bound which does not satisfy a certain predicate, than all numbers below the bound satisfy the predicate.
+If there exists no number below a bound which does not satisfy a certain predicate, then all numbers below the bound satisfy the predicate.
 Therefore implementation of the universal bounded quantifier is easy as well.

 ```haskell